sketch7/FluentlyHttpClient/README.md

  - Highly extensible
  - Middleware Support
    - Custom Classes with DI enabled
-   - Access to both Request/Response within same scope (similar to MVC middleware)
+   - Access to both Request/Response within same scope (similar to ASPNET middleware)
    - Logger and Timer middleware out of the box
  - Multiple HttpClient support with a Fluent API for Client builder
  - Customizable Formatters (JSON, XML out of the box)